-The EP-3WXM/2/4 has a single 20-pin connector for ATX power supplies.
+The EP-3WDF/3WEF has a single 20-pin connector for ATX power supplies.
 For ATX power supplies that support the Remote On/Off feature, this should be connected to the systems front panel for system Power On/Off button.
 The systems power On/Off button should be a momentary button that is normally open.

-The EP-3WXM/2/4 has been designed with "Soft Off" functions.
-You can turn Off the system from one of two sources: The first is the front panel Power On/Off the button, and the other is the "Soft Off" function (coming from the EP-3WXM/2/4's onboard circuit controller) that can be controlled by the operating system.
-Windows 95/98 will control this when the user clicks that they are ready to Shutdown the system.
+The EP-3WDF/3WEF has been designed with "Soft Off" functions.
+You can turn Off the system from one of two sources: The first is the front panel Power On/Off the button, and the other is the "Soft Off" function controlled by the operating system such as Windows 95/98.
+When a user clicks to Shutdown the system; the power will be turn off automatically.